-The Chair
+The Department Chair

-The primary responsibilities of the Chair are set forth in Faculty Rule 3335-3-35 (http://trustees.osu.edu).
+The primary responsibilities of the Chair are set forth in Faculty Rule 3335-3-35.
 This rule requires the Chair to develop, in consultation with the faculty, a Pattern of Administration with specified minimum content.
-The rule, along with Faculty Rule 3335-6 (http://trustees.osu.edu), also requires the Chair to prepare, in consultation with the faculty, a document setting forth policies and procedures pertinent to promotion and tenure.
+The rule, along with Faculty Rule 3335-6, also requires the Chair to prepare, in consultation with the faculty, a document setting forth policies and procedures pertinent to promotion and tenure.